-Heart of England Training has robust filtering and monitoring systems installed on all devices.
+Heart of England Training has robust filtering and monitoring systems installed on all devices and we use the Securus proactive pupil monitoring safeguarding system.
 Heart of England Training has Cyber Essentials accreditation.
 Any breaches the online safety standards should be referred through the usual safeguarding process.